 At first, a spoonful or two may be all that your baby wants to eat.
 That's OK.
-She'll still get most of her calories from breast milk or baby formula.
+They'll still get most of their calories from breast milk or baby formula.
 Even a few bites of solid foods are good practice.
-Remember, right now she is just getting used to the idea of solid foods.
-She’s getting the nutrition she needs from breast milk or formula.
-By the time she's 9 to 12 months old, she'll eat three solid-food meals a day in addition to breast milk or formula.
+Remember, right now they are just getting used to the idea of solid foods.
+They are getting the nutrition they need from breast milk or formula.
+By the time they are 9 to 12 months old, they'll eat three solid-food meals a day in addition to breast milk or formula.

-How will you know she's full?
-Once she’s gotten the hang of eating, she'll turn her head, push away the spoon, play with her food instead of eating it, or even spit it out.
+How will you know they are full?
+Once they are gotten the hang of eating, they'll turn their head, push away the spoon, play with their food instead of eating it, or even spit it out.
 Babies very rarely overeat.
-Don’t force her to finish if she’s showing you she’s full.
+Don’t force them to finish if they are showing you they are full.

 Finger Foods to Try

-When your baby can grasp food with her fingers and bring it to her mouth, she can try finger foods.
-Be sure that anything she puts in her mouth is very soft and small.
+When your baby can grasp food with their fingers and bring it to their mouth, they can try finger foods.
+Be sure that anything they put in their mouth is very soft and small.
 Good choices include small bits of very ripe banana, well-cooked potato, baby crackers that melt away, and thawed frozen peas.
 If you’re serving fruits, peel and cook them first.
 Otherwise babies can choke on them.

 It's too dangerous for babies to chew on whole bagels, apples, or other hard foods, in case chunks break off.
 You can place hard foods inside a special mesh baby food holder, and your gnawing baby can enjoy the flavor and texture of hard foods without the risk of choking.